Just the Ticket: Plot

 Linda's large family throws her a congratulatory party, a combined birthday and going away to culinary school celebration.
 Gary is warmly welcomed by everyone, and is quietly told she dumped the exterminator.
 They soon find out he has provided a film montage of loving moments between them.

 Linda walks out mid-projection, with Gary following with a non-going away present, their trophy for best couple at a picnic.
 He again tries talking about his plans for them.
 Admitting she has loved him completely for years, but his many fantasies have never come through, so she needs to focus on the future.

 In the city, Benny talks with Linda.
 He tells her that Gary has been intently working on something, and asks her to swear to do something for him.
-Then we see Gary in a realtor's cutting a deal on a two year lease.
-Afterwards, seeking out Benny who was with his dog, he has passed.
+Then we see Gary in a realtor's office cutting a deal on a two-year lease.
+Afterwards, seeking out Benny, who was with his dog, he has passed.

 At Benny's small funeral, Frazier comes to pay his respects, shocking the guys, as they hadn't believed he'd worked with him.
-Linda has also come, she tells Gary Benny had asked her to promise to say yes to anything Gary asks.
+Linda has also come, she tells Gary that Benny had asked her to promise to say yes to anything Gary asks.
 So he requests she be at an address at 9 a.m. on Monday.

 Arriving home Gary finds Cyclops, who warns him that the tickets Max sold him were taken from a church, and the cops are looking for him.
 On the day of the Pope's address, dressed as a nun, Gary keeps the tickets and money in a hollowed out bible.
 Casino snitches on him, and although he transforms into a priest, he is caught.
 The evidence is lost in the scuffle.

 As the scalping money is gone, Gary's not at the 9 a.m. appointment at the premises.
-An insurance rep appears on his doorstep instead with a 56,000 payment from Benny's life insurance policy as well as his birth certificate.
+An insurance rep appears on his doorstep instead with a $56,000 payment from Benny's life insurance policy as well as his own birth certificate he needed.

 Gary sets up the lease, fully stocking it with dishes etc. Discovering Linda's at her mom's, he gets her to detour her airport taxi to the premises.
 Entering, she sees the signed lease and his social security card.
 Months later, we see the couple happily operating a thriving restaurant.